1. Defining URL patterns in CSS

 -

-The result is true if the current from URL from of the document is non-null, the current to URL to of the document is non-null, match a URL pattern is non-null given urlPattern as the navigation location URL pattern of one of the two <navigation-location>s and input as from, and match a URL pattern is non-null given urlPattern as the of the other of the two s and input as to.
+The result is true if the current from URL from of the document is non-null, the current to URL to of the document is non-null, one of the two <route-location>s matches from, and the other of the two <route-location>s matches to.

 - <navigation-type-test>